codam-coding-college/MLX42/docs/Hooks.md

 /**
- * Callback function used to handle key presses.
+ * Callback function used to handle keypresses.
  *
  * @param[in] keydata The callback data, contains info on key, action, ...
- * @param[in] param Additional parameter to pass onto the function.
+ * @param[in] param Additional parameter to pass to the function.
  */
 typedef void (*mlx_keyfunc)(mlx_key_data_t keydata, void* param);